Central Park: Marymount

 The videos are loaded with great content that connects to physics concepts.
 Some key physics concepts featured include: Rotational Kinematics, Oscillations, Friction, Free Fall Motion, Tension, Work, Optics, Simple Harmonic Motion and Energy, Thermodynamics, and more.

-We asked the students: what were the most challenging and rewarding parts of the project?
+What were the most challenging and rewarding parts of the project?

 Group 1: The most challenging aspects of designing each stop were coming up with simple questions that were easily understandable for someone without a physics background.
 It was challenging to come up with concepts and questions that did not overlap when designing our tour as a whole.
 We enjoyed thinking about common sites in central park in a new way and applying concepts that we have learned this year in physics to these locations.